ehalper/ActivityFinder/README.md

 # ActivityFinder
-Provides an activity based on the weather forecast and current time of the user's area using a weather API.
+Provides an activity based on the weather forecast and current time of the user's location using a weather API.

 <img width="1423" alt="img1" src="https://user-images.githubusercontent.com/71235972/93157208-c911a600-f6d7-11ea-8b1e-1ffa646fbd11.png">